Update Rank Math via n8n: 2 Methods That Actually Work

 }

-Requires edit_posts capability.
-Even if someone has your API endpoint, they can’t write to these fields without proper WordPress user permissions.
+2. auth_callback — Requires edit_posts capability.
+Even if someone obtains your API endpoint URL, they can’t write to these fields without proper WordPress user permissions.
+This prevents privilege escalation through the API.

 Method: POST (new post) or PUT (update existing)